GabyyHshss/GabyyHshss/README.md

 # ¡Welcome! 👋🏻
-University Technician in Programming with solid knowledge in Java Full-Stack, so now I develop my own projects to expand my job opportunities.
-In my free time I enjoy going to the gym, watch anime, and playing the piano 🤟.
+I'm advanced student of the University Technicatura in Programming, focused on BackEnd software development with Java.
+I am looking for opportunities to apply my skills and knowledge in professional projects.
+Below, you will find a sample of my main projects, where I apply the technologies that I master.

 # 📬 Get in touch